 Note: No ITC will be allowed if depreciation has been claimed on tax component of capital goods.

 A principal manufacturer may send goods for further processing to a job worker.
 For example, a shoe manufacturing company sends half-made shoes (upper part) to job workers who will fit the soles.
 In such a situation the principal manufacturer will be allowed to take credit of tax paid on the purchase of such goods sent on job work.

-ITC will be allowed in both the cases when goods are sent to job worker:
+ITC will be allowed when goods are sent to job worker in both the cases: